-Hulu has gotten better and better over the last few years, with an array of exclusive shows like The Handmaids’ Tale and Castle Rock that rival the best of Amazon Prime, and a library of other companies’ creations that’s arguably better than what Netflix has to offer.
+Hulu is gradually becoming more competitive in the streaming wars, with shows like The Handmaids’ Tale and Castle Rock that rival the best of Amazon Prime, and a library of other companies’ creations that’s arguably better than what Netflix has to offer.

 While there used to be a free option for Hulu, that’s long since gone, and even the ad-supported plan costs $5.99 per month (Hulu isn’t available outside the US, but there are ways to access it if you want).